|Loading Page. Please Wait...|

 For some time the studio was employed nearly exclusively by the Leo Feist publishing house (1912 to 1919) and later the Irving Berlin company (1919 to the late 1920s).
 Some covers showed just the rosebud and others the stem and rose in varying proportions.
 Other variations in the use of color palettes and line style on the drawings themselves further reinforce this contention.
 The advantage of utilizing a staffed studio was that fees were generally standardized, and the staff could be called upon to provide a wide variety of needs, such as full color drawings or simple border art for a photographic cover.
 As with the large number of E.T.
 Paull engravings from the Hoen Company, it is difficult to discern the work of individual artists' contributions, even if their names are known.

-The family appears to have been skipped in the 1920 count as an extensive search failed to locate them in the Census.
+The family appears tohave been skipped in the 1920 count as an extensive search failed to locate them in the census.
 However, a Manhattan directory of that same year confirms the existence of the Rosenbaum Studio with Morris as the proprietor.
 A 1921 article in the New York Times concerning a corrupt officer accepting bribes to help recover stolen vehicles mentions Rosenbaum as an artist, one whose car had been recently stolen from in front of his studio on 45th Street.
 In 1924 Rosenbaum stored a substantial coup when he was commissioned to design the logo for a recently formed film company, MGM, adopting Samuel Goldwyn's own lion logo.
 His iconic art work, in which the company filmed as many as four lions over the years, has remained substantially unchanged since it first appeared on screen in 1925 in films like Ben Hur.

 |Joseph and Saul Wohlman|